How to Dispute a Debt Collection

 Jump to insight

-It may be a debt collection scam if the person contacting you refuses to provide information such as their name, company name, phone number or address for written correspondence.
-Be on the lookout.
+It’s likely a debt collection scam if the person contacting you refuses to provide information such as their name, company name, phone number and address.
+It also might be a scam if they threaten you with criminal charges.

-It’s critical that you do not make any payments at this time — even a small amount essentially acknowledges the debt and can keep you on the hook for the entire amount.
-It’s also essential that you do not make any promises of payment or ask for a payment plan.
-Simply get the basic company information and move on to the next step.
+It’s critical to not make any payments at this time — even a small amount essentially acknowledges the debt and can keep you on the hook for the entire amount.
+You also shouldn’t make any promises of payment or ask for a payment plan.

-The debt collector has five days from initial contact to provide information about the debt in writing — also known as a debt validation letter.
+A debt collector has five days from initial contact to send a debt validation letter, which provides information about the debt in writing.
 It’s vital to pay attention to this letter because it provides details about who the debt collector is and who you should contact.

-According to the Consumer Financial Protection Bureau (CFPB), this letter should not only contain information regarding the amount of the debt and name and address of the creditor; it should also include:
+According to the Consumer Financial Protection Bureau (CFPB), this letter should contain the following information:

 • Notice of the intent to collect a debt